Optum AI: Healthcare Foundation Models and Clinical GenAI Evaluation

 Healthcare Foundation Model Work

 This work became the core engine behind a production recommendation experience.
 In practice, the model helps surface care-path suggestions that are contextually related to what a member is currently exploring and what similar members have historically used in their plan journey.
+The training and evaluation work used large-scale healthcare service patterns across millions of members, with the product goal of improving healthcare service discovery and making adjacent planning options easier to find.

 The public Optum / UnitedHealthcare press coverage for this product experience can be found here: